 What is a kiosk and how does it work?

-A kiosk is defined as a “small open-fronted cubicle from which [things] are sold” like a newsstand or a vendor at a street fair.
-When we talk about kiosks today, we’re typically talking about digital kiosks, which may also be called kiosk machines, kiosk computers, or touch screen kiosks.
+The traditional kiosk definition is a “small open-fronted cubicle from which [things] are sold” like a newsstand or a vendor at a street fair.
+The kiosk meaning is slightly different today, as we’re typically talking about digital kiosks, which include kiosk machines, kiosk computers, or touch screen kiosks.

 Digital kiosk machines automate customer orders of goods and services.
 Ticketing booths, airport check-in terminals, or ordering kiosks at quick service and casual restaurants are all digital kiosks.
 Many malls and even some cities use digital signage kiosks to help users navigate, as well as for display advertising.